Sunday, December 8, 2024

 People kept asking that, and she appreciated it less each time.
 "You're being pretty mean," said Alicia, shivering in the winter air.

 Alicia didn't even know when she would wrestle again after her match with Hellion tomorrow night.
-"I don't think anyone backstage will even notice me even if I do."
+"I don't think anyone backstage will even notice me if I do."

 "That's a little personal."